 -What are the logistics for a coaching session?

 Coaching can be done in person or over zoom or the phone.
 There are several options and locations for meeting in person, including outdoor locations.
 Coaching sessions are scheduled in advance and generally last 45-55 minutes.

 -How should I select a coach?

 Every coach is unique and it’s important to find a coach who is a good fit for you.
-You want a coach with whom you feel a connection to and comfortable with, but at the same time one who will push you outside of your comfort zone and challenge you to grow.
-While it’s nice to have some shared interests or beliefs, similar backgrounds or place in life, it is not necessary to have those commonalities to have a good coaching relationship.
+You want a coach with whom you feel a connection to and are comfortable with, but at the same time one who will push you outside of your comfort zone and challenge you to grow.
+While it’s nice to have some shared interests or beliefs, or similar backgrounds or place in life, it is not necessary to have those commonalities to have a good coaching relationship.

 -Who is an ideal coaching client?

 An ideal client is a person who is motivated to increase their self awareness and willing to try new things in service of their own personal and professional growth.
 It is also a person who is willing to be held accountable for taking agreed upon actions.
 I am certain that if you trust the process of coaching and are committed to growing, coaching will provide you numerous benefits.
 Though I will celebrate your growth and hold you to your agenda, the progress you make in coaching is ultimately about your commitment to it.

 Coaching can serve to realign our reality, creating better relationships with ourselves, our family, our community and the world at large.
 Inner change depends on inner conviction, and leads to outer changes as well- changes in circumstances, behavior, relationships, etc. Each of us making small changes in our own lives can create a sea of change that can impact our greater community.
 I encourage my clients to be an agent of change in any way that they can, to share their purpose with others and to live authentically.

 -How can leadership coaching help me with my work and leading my team?